-Closing the oven door an a partially baked cake will cause a sudden increase in air pressure withing the oven, causing your cake to fall in the center.
+- Closing the oven door and a partially baked cake will cause a sudden increase in air pressure within the oven, causing your cake to fall in the center.

 Once this marble cake comes out of the oven, you need to allow it to cool completely before taking it out of the pans.
 Place the pans on a cooling rack and loosely cover with a kitchen towel.